erithobra/databases/sql-relational-mapping-lesson/README.md

 	address_id SERIAL PRIMARY Key,
 	street VARCHAR(150),
 	city VARCHAR(50),
-	zip VARCHAR(50)
+	state VARCHAR(10)
 );
 ```
+>If you are using pgAdmin, create a new table using the GUI as shown in the previous lesson.

 Now, to create a relationship between these two tables, we'll have to add a new column in the `Students` table that will eventually store the reference to the `Address` record for that student.

 We'll use `ALTER` to add a new column; the `ALTER` keyword is used to change the description of the existing table.
 Our query will look like this:

 ```
 ALTER TABLE students ADD COLUMN student_address_id INT;
 ```
+>Again, if using pgAdmin, right-click on the Columns to create a new integer column named `student_address_id`.

 Let's go over the query.
 We're adding a new column of the integer data type, named `student_address_id`, to our `Students` table.